Making Expert Reasoning Learnable with Self-Distillation: Introduction

 Building on findings~\cite{zhou2023lima, muennighoff2025s1} that fine-tuning on even a limited number of high-quality examples can yield substantial performance gains, we demonstrate that applying DAIL on a dataset of fewer than 1000 expert human solutions leads to significant improvements across two settings.
 For Qwen2.5-Instruct, a non-reasoning, post-trained model, we utilize a dataset of competition mathematics problems that the model itself failed to solve, even with repeated sampling (i.e., for high $k$, pass@$k$ = 0).
 To train Qwen3 (think), an LRM, we collect a novel dataset of Olympiad proofs authored by a current International Math Olympiad coach, which we publicly release as a new resource.\footnote{We were given permission to use and release this dataset.} This latter setting highlights that DAIL enables learning on non-verifiable proof problems, which is not possible with standard RLVR without a generative reward model.
-Across both settings, we find substantial improvements in pass@$k$ on challenging mathematics reasoning benchmarks such as AIME 2024/2025 and Beyond AIME~\cite{seed2025seed1}, including a 15\% gain for Qwen3 (think) on IMO-AnswerBench~\cite{luong2025towards}.
+Across both settings, we find substantial improvements in pass@$k$ on challenging mathematics reasoning benchmarks such as AIME 2024/2025, BeyondAIME~\cite{seed2025seed1}, and IMO-AnswerBench~\cite{luong2025towards}.
+Furthermore, for LRMs, we find that performance improvements due to DAIL scale well as model size and test-time compute are increased.
 To our knowledge, this is the first demonstration of improving the reasoning ability of long-CoT reasoning while learning directly from expert solutions.
-We also find that DAIL generalizes well to the out-of-domain GPQA-diamond benchmark~\cite{rein2024gpqa}, while also promoting \textit{efficient reasoning}, as it matches or exceeds the performance of untrained models with $2\times$ to $4\times$ fewer tokens.
+We also find that DAIL generalizes well to the out-of-domain GPQA-diamond benchmark~\cite{rein2024gpqa}, while also promoting \textit{efficient reasoning}, as it matches or exceeds the performance of untrained models with $2\times$ fewer tokens.

 In this section, we outline DAIL, an offline learning method that improves a student model $M_\theta$ on a dataset $\mathcal{D} = \{(x_i,s_i)\}^n_{i=1}$ consisting of high-quality expert solutions $s$ to complex, potentially non-verifiable, problems $x$.